 An Associated Press investigation shows "a vast array of pharmaceuticals -- including antibiotics, anti-convulsants, mood stabilizers and sex hormones -- have been found in the drinking water supplies of at least 41 million Americans"

 "In the course of a five-month inquiry, the AP discovered that drugs have been detected in the drinking water supplies of 24 major metropolitan areas -- from Southern California to Northern New Jersey, from Detroit, Michigan, to Louisville, Kentucky."

-It's scary to think that you, your family, and even our pets could be getting a small dose of Viagra, Prozac, sex hormones, and nicotine every time they drink a glass of water, but they are.
+It's scary to think that you, your family, and even your pets could be getting a small dose of Viagra, Prozac, sex hormones, and nicotine every time they drink tap water, but they are.

 And with drug sales booming the problems only going to get worse!